woojiahao/educator-progress-dashboard/README.md

 git clone https://github.com/<your username>/educator-progress-dashboard.git
 ```

-Add the list of your student's Github usernames to the `STUDENTS` constant in `gitmastery.config.ts` (without `@`).
+Set the name of your class in `config/gitmastery.config.ts`

-If you wish to shortlist and filter the list of exercises that you want to monitor, add it to the filter list in `EXERCISES` constant in `gitmastery.config.ts`.
+Add the list of your student's Github usernames to the `config/students.csv` file.

-Set the class name to display on the webpage using the `CLASS_NAME` constant in `gitmastery.config.ts`.
+If you wish to shortlist and filter the list of exercises that you want to monitor, add it to the filter list in `config/exercises.csv` file.

 Install all dependencies: